Epchk/Tablo_Lite/README.md

 These may not be possible with 3rd party apps like this one.

 - Update settings on the tablo device.
-- Rescan/update the available OTA channels.
+- Rescan/update the available OTA channels. _this does not appear to be possible without using the authenticated API_